deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 docker run -i zeppelin-distribution:latest ls /opt/zeppelin
 ```

-You can set the version number for the server image by changing the default value of the `value` argument in the Dockerfile, e.g. like this:
+You can set the version number for the server image by changing the default value of the `version` argument in the Dockerfile, e.g. like this:

 ```dockerfile
 ARG version="0.10.0-SNAPSHOT"